Moving company estimate template: Ultimate guide for businesses

 Moving estimate terms you need to know

-Keeping up to date with the newest terms is key to success in any industry, and moving services is no exception.
+Drawing from our experience, keeping up to date with the newest terms is key to success in any industry, and moving services is no exception.

 There are so many options when it comes to the services you can offer as a moving company, and knowing the important terms of the trade will help you navigate the industry and choose the offerings that are best for your business.

-Here are some industry terms that every professional mover needs to know.
+Through our practical knowledge, here are some industry terms that every professional mover needs to know.

 Bill of lading (BOL)